 Also known as starflower, this beautiful annual herb is a huge favourite of bees.
-Its leaves, stalks and blue flowers are all edible.
+Its leaves, stalks and flowers are all edible.

 How to use borage